EU Eastern neighbours

 The Bank's activities in the region promote growth and employment, intraregional trade, and help to protect our common environment and to mitigate climate change by supporting low carbon and climate resilient growth.
 The current EUR 4.8bn mandate runs from 2014 to 2020 and covers Armenia, Azerbaijan, Georgia, Moldova, Russia and Ukraine.

 - local private sector development, in particular support to SMEs,

 - development of social and economic infrastructure, and

-The EIB also set up in December 2009 the Eastern Partners Facility (EPF), a EUR 1.5bn facility under which financing will be extended at the EIB's own risk (i.e. without EU guarantee) in the Eastern Neighbourhood region, including Russia, and the Southern Neighbourhood (FEMIP) region.
+In 2014 the EIB also set up a Neighbourhood Finance Facility (NFF), a EUR 3bn facility under which financing will be extended at the EIB's own risk (i.e. without EU guarantee) in the Eastern Neighbourhood region, including Russia, and the Southern Neighbourhood (FEMIP) region.

 The facility enables the Bank to support EU Foreign Direct Investments (FDI) as well as infrastructure projects such as transport, telecommunications and energy in the region.

 The EIB is launching its Eastern Partnership Secondment Programme for professionals from both the public and private sectors.
 The Programme is set up with support by the Eastern Partnership Trust Fund (EPTATF).
 The deadline for applications is midnight on 08 April 2016.
 Full details of the roles, and how to apply, can be found at: https://erecruitment.eib.org

 ProjectsSince the first EIB loan signed in 2003 and until the end-December 2014, the EIB has signed 77 operations totalling EUR 6,039 million in the region for major investment projects (including 18 operations for EUR 1,175 m in 2014).